Directly Observing the Galaxies Likely Responsible for Reionization: Abstract

 \section{Abstract}

 We report a new analysis of the Hubble Frontier Fields clusters Abell 2744 and MACS 0416 using wavelet decomposition to remove the cluster light, enabling the detection of highly magnified ($>$50$\times$) galaxies a factor of 10$\times$ fainter in luminosity than previous studies.
 We find 167 galaxies at $z \gtrsim 6$, and with this sample we are able to characterize the UV luminosity function to $M_{\rm{UV}} = -12.5$ at $z \sim 6$, $-14$ at $z \sim 7$ and $-15$ at $z \sim 8$.
 We find a steep faint-end slope ($\alpha < -2$), and with our improved statistics at the faint end we reduce the fractional uncertainty on $\alpha$ to $<2\%$ at $z \sim 6 - 7$ and $4\%$ at $z \sim 8$.
 We also investigate the systematic uncertainty due to the lens modelling by using every available lens model individually and comparing the results; this systematic fractional uncertainty on $\alpha$ is $< 4\%$ at all redshifts.
-We now directly observe galaxies in the luminosity regime where simulations predict a change in the faint-end slope of the luminosity function \citep{2013ApJ...766...94J,2015ApJ...807L..12O,2015MNRAS.453.1503B,2015arXiv151200563L} yet our results provide statistically very strong evidence against any turnover in the luminosity range probed.
-Thus we find strong support for the extension of the steep luminosity function to $M_{\rm{UV}} = -13$ at $z>6$, consistent with the number of faint galaxies needed to reionize the Universe.
+We now directly observe galaxies in the luminosity regime where some simulations predict a change in the faint-end slope of the luminosity function \citep{2013ApJ...766...94J,2015ApJ...807L..12O,2015MNRAS.453.1503B,2015arXiv151200563L} yet our results provide statistically very strong evidence against any turnover in the luminosity range probed, more consistent with simulations in which stars form in lower-mass halos \citep{2011MNRAS.410.1703F,2016arXiv160401314Y,2016arXiv160307729G}.
+Thus we find strong support for the extension of the steep luminosity function to $M_{\rm{UV}} = -13$ at $z>6$, consistent with the number of faint galaxies needed to reionize the Universe under standard assumptions.

 \keywords{galaxies: high-redshift --- galaxies: luminosity function --- reionization --- gravitational lensing: strong}